A Space for Dialogue 99

 What happens when we assess a work of art as a historical document?
 When Art Intersects History examines works of American modern art that document the history of equality during the second half of the 20th century.
 This politically charged era reached a climax in the 1960s and 1970s with the confluence of the civil rights movement, women’s rights campaigns, the gay rights movement, and Vietnam War protests.
 All of this resistance was propelled by a mounting countercultural cry for equality and social justice.
 This exhibition considers how American artists have shared their perspectives on these galvanizing historic moments, and how their work still impacts us today.

-A Space for Dialogue, founded with support from the Class of 1948, is made possible with generous endowments from the Class of 1967, Bonnie and Richard Reiss Jr. ‘66, and Pamela J. Joyner ’79.
+A Space for Dialogue: Fresh Perspectives on the Permanent Collection from Dartmouth’s Students, founded with support from the Class of 1948, is made possible with generous endowments from the Class of 1967, Bonnie and Richard Reiss Jr. ’66, and Pamela J. Joyner '79.